jhfhngj/BuniBuni/README.md

 | `0x90`  | Turn Right|
 | `0xA8`  | Stretch   |

-Servos are mounted at each corner of the chassis and control the legs directly.
-The body is hollow, and electronics are placed “tupperware-style” — no cable management, just vibes.
+But, since this *is* open source, you can customize the INO to work with your IR remote!

 ## 📦 Files

-- `BuniBuni.ino` — Arduino sketch
+- `Softwarez/BuniBuni.ino` — Arduino sketch
-- `images/` — Rendered chassis and build photos
+- `Softwarez/Dependencies.txt` — The libraries you'll need (note: this is Arduino, not Python, so you can't just arduinonano install Dependencies.txt)
-- `parts_list.md` — Components and links
+- `Body/parts_list.xlsx` — Components and links
-- `body_design_notes.md` — Chassis layout and printing tips
+- `Body/body_design_notes.md` — Chassis layout and printing tips

 ## 📹 Demo

-Watch BuniBuni hop and stretch on [YouTube](Not available yet).
+Watch BuniBuni hop and stretch on (Not available yet).

 ## 🧪 Build Philosophy